henrihapponen/oura-ring-wrapper/README.md

 # oura-ring-wrapper

-This script provides some useful, lightweight functions that make it easier to work with the Oura Ring API.
+Simple, lightweight functions that make it easy to work with the Oura Ring API!

-The API documentation on Oura's website provides very little guidance, with some sections lacking documentation altogether, which is why I created this project.
-I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the Oura app or website.
+I hope this is useful for anyone who wants to download and analyse their sleep and activity data beyond what's possible on the Oura app or website.

+The functions in this script are based on the API v2 documentation available here: https://cloud.ouraring.com/v2/docs

 ## Requirements

 To use the Oura API you need a Personal Access Token (PAT), which can be created on the Oura website (once logged in): https://cloud.ouraring.com/personal-access-tokens
 - Press "Create New Personal Access Token"
-- Copy and save your PAT immediately, as you will not be able to view it again after leaving the page (don't worry, you can always create a new token!).
+- Copy and save your PAT immediately, as you will not be able to view it again after leaving the page (but you can always create a new token!).

 This token is used to access *your* personal data instead of someone else's.